Other public service pension cases

 Unfortunately if this latter course is taken, some members of the pension scheme lose out.
 Ultimately it would mean no member of the pensions’ scheme will gain from the claimants’ win, in this ET.

 The Fire Brigades' Union (FBU) also had an Employment Tribunal heard in early 2017.
 In this case, it was ruled that while the transitional arrangements under the 2015 CARE Scheme do discriminate against some of their members, it was justifiable as it was a proportionate means of achieving a legitimate aim.

-They intend to appeal the ruling.
+They announced their intention to appeal the ruling.

-What is the PFEW doing?
+What has the PFEW been doing?

 “We believe it is important that we act in the best interests of as many of our members as possible.
 We believe transitional protections offer a better pension for more members.